stephenbeese/Portfolio-Project-1/README.md

 -  ### **Header & Navigation**

-The header features on all pages, it includes a nav bar that links to the other main pages on the site.
+The header, which is featured on all pages, includes a nav bar that links to the other main pages on the site.
 Every page has an identical header to allow for easy navigation.
 The Tetris logo is also clickable to get back to the home page as some users could expect this.

 ![Header](./assets/images/readme/header.png)

 - ### **Embedded YouTube and Spotify**

-Embedded youtube videos and spotify have been used to keep the user engaged and want to know more.
+Embedded YouTube videos and Spotify have been used to keep the user engaged and want to know more.
 This is beneficial as the user will spend more time on this site.

 ![Embedded YouTube and Spotify](./assets/images/readme/youtube-spotify.png)